ericniebler/stl2/review/2010808 Batavia review.md

 CC: Would we rather depict para 7 as a delegating ctor? [group agrees] CC: OK; I will do that with all of these.
 [Change 3 detailed constructor specifications into delegation declarations.]

 TS (offline): Perhaps make [the conversion operator] conditionally explicit?
+[Not touching this for now: I have no idea how explicit-specifiers interact with associated constraints.
+LWG: File an issue?]

+#### [range.subrange.access]
+TS: [Use of "satisfy" instead of "model" in P5].
+[Fixed, along with several other occurrences in the proposal.]